 So what we see in Suits is people in a fast-moving environment, always connected and available, trying to outperform everybody else, with little to no attention for intrinsic motivation.
 Job insecurity is the norm and individual employees are fully accountable for how their career evolves.
 What an image to feed young professionals…

 What can we take away?

-- Both organizations as individuals benefit from a clear and common view on what a career is.
+- Both organizations and individuals benefit from a clear and common view on what a career is.
 What model do we adopt when we talk about the topic of careers in our organization?

 - Current VUCA realities make a traditional career outlook impossible to maintain, even if we do value security and loyalty.
 The contemporary outlook seems more applicable when dealing with the organizational and individual challenges of today.

 - A career is a marathon and not a sprint, contrary to the image that is projected in Suits.
 A sustainable career approach – one you can maintain for a long time, the marathon so to speak -uses subjective career success as a guideline for self-exploration and as a topic for career conversations with management.
 By drawing on intrinsic motivation, positive individual energy levels are secured.

 - If success is subjective, shared accountability for the career follows naturally.
 This means: organizations actively facilitating careers built on subjective career success, a solid learning development offering, coaching, the possibility to explore other roles within or even outside of the organization,… and employees developing self-management in the career.